Mirotic, Davis lead Pelicans to 3-0 series lead over Blazers - Philly

+To illustrate how hard New Orleans has been to defend in the series, Portland coach Terry Stotts made a point of noting that Mirotic was the third different Pelicans player to score 30 in a game.
+Davis had 35 in Game 1 and Holiday 33 in Game 2.

+"New Orleans played extremely well," Stotts said.
+"We arguably had one of our worst games of the year, so it was a bad combination."

-Anthony Davis had 28 points, 11 rebounds, three steals and two blocks for New Orleans, which can advance past the first round of the playoffs for the first time since 2008 with one more victory.
+Davis had 28 points, 11 rebounds, three steals and two blocks for New Orleans, which can advance past the first round of the playoffs for the first time since 2008 with one more victory.
+Game 4 is Saturday.

 The 6-foot-10 Mirotic, acquired in a midseason trade after DeMarcus Cousins' season-ending Achilles tear, made 12 of 15 shots, scoring on everything from quick-release 3-pointers to cutting dunks and fast-break layups.

-The Blazers had no answer for a Pelicans offense orchestrated once again to prolific effect by guard Rajon Rondo, who had 16 points and 11 assists - giving him 37 assists in the series.
-Jrue Holiday added 16 points for New Orleans, which shot 53 percent (46 of 87).
+The Blazers had no answer for a Pelicans offense orchestrated once again to prolific effect by Rondo, who had 16 points and 11 assists - giving him 37 assists in the series.
+Holiday added 16 points for New Orleans, which shot 53 percent (46 of 87).

+Pelicans: Cousins was on the bench, attending his first game in New Orleans since his injury on Jan.
+26. When he was shown cheering on his teammates on the main scoreboard, fans erupted into chants of "Boogie!
+Boogie!" ...
+The Pelicans shot 11 of 27 from 3-point range and 16 of 19 on free throws. ...
+Scored 62 points in the paint and 32 on fast breaks.

-The Pelicans wore their alternate red uniforms and every fan was given a matching red T-shirt, turning the entire packed seating area into a sea of red.
+The Pelicans wore alternate red uniforms and every fan was given a matching T-shirt, turning the entire packed seating area into a sea of red.

-The volume was high early with the crowd revved up for the first playoff game in New Orleans since 2015 - and eager to see if the Pelicans could push Portland to the brink of elimination.
+The volume was high early with the crowd revved up for the first playoff game in New Orleans since 2015.

 New Orleans raced to an 18-point lead in the period, aided by Mirotic hitting five of his first seven shots for 14 early points.